justinjstark/Delivered/README.md

 ## How It Works

-Delivered is designed to coordinate the delivery of files or other custom distributables to endpoints (FTP, Sharepoint, Web Service, etc).
+Delivered is designed to coordinate the delivery of files or other custom distributables to endpoints (ex: FTP, Sharepoint, Web Service, etc).
 Once configured, calling the `Distribute(distributable, recipient)` method will send the distributable to all endpoints associated with a recipient.
-Delivered chooses which endpoint delivery service(s) to use based on the type of each endpoint returned from the registered endpoint repositories.
+Delivered chooses which deliverers to use based on the type of each endpoint returned from the registered endpoint repositories.

 ## Demo